-Follow me on Instagram @keninen__ (Keninen is the Cornish word for garlic, a combination of my two favourite things (Dad Ken and Garlic)!
+Follow me on Instagram - just search for Keninen__ or the link is here (Keninen is the Cornish word for garlic, a combination of my two favourite things (Cornish and Garlic)!

 I post all the events I’m working on, plus food pics and sometimes recipes on there.
 Be sure to tag me in any of these that you make too.